celo-org/docs/blog/27-12-22-Why-should-you-use-Celo-Blockchain/Why-should-you-use-Celo-Blockchain.md

 CELO, its native token, and the stablecoins cUSD, cEUR, and cREAL are its primary tokens.

-Its native token, the CELO, was initially called CGLD after its first deployment.
+Its native token, the **CELO**, was initially called CGLD after its first deployment.
 Even though the name has changed, there may still be references to Celo Gold in the code base.
 The token is the platform's native asset and the driving force behind the growth of the CELO ecosystem and the blockchain.
 As a CELO holder, you can vote in governance polls, stake with validators, and earn incentive tokens.

 # How Does Celo Work?